A practical guide to HubSpot AI buyer intent signals: Maximizing your data in 2026

 Frequently asked questions

-HubSpot AI Buyer Intent Signals identify which companies are visiting your website, even if they don't fill out a form.
-They use reverse-IP lookup to match anonymous website visitors to known organizations.
+HubSpot AI buyer intent signals identify which companies are visiting your website, even if they don't fill out a form.
+They use reverse-IP lookup to match website visitors to known organizations, providing a strong starting point for sales teams.

-HubSpot AI Buyer Intent Signals track company-level activity.
-While you'll know that someone from a specific company visited your site, you won't get information on the individual user or their specific role.
+HubSpot AI buyer intent signals track company-level activity.
+While you'll know that someone from a specific company visited your site, you'll gain valuable insight into the overall interest level of that organization.

-Access to HubSpot AI Buyer Intent Signals is bundled with HubSpot’s higher-tier Sales Hub plans.
-This includes Sales Hub Professional, starting at $90 per month per seat, and Sales Hub Enterprise, starting at $150 per month per seat, both with additional one-time onboarding fees.
+Access to HubSpot AI buyer intent signals is bundled with HubSpot’s professional-grade Sales Hub plans.
+This includes Sales Hub Professional, starting at $90 per month per seat, and Sales Hub Enterprise, starting at $150 per month per seat, both including professional onboarding to ensure your success.

-HubSpot AI Buyer Intent Signals provide anonymous, company-level interest based on website clicks.
-In contrast, tools that analyze direct conversations in support tickets, chats, and internal documents offer user-specific, highly actionable intent based on what customers explicitly say they need.
+HubSpot AI buyer intent signals provide high-quality company-level interest based on website clicks.
+In contrast, tools that analyze direct conversations in support tickets offer user-specific context.
+Together, they provide a complete picture of customer needs.

 Share this post